Penny Marshall (journalist): Life and career

 After graduation, Marshall became indentured as a trainee reporter on the Wimbledon News.
 In 1985 she joined ITN as a production trainee.

 Marshall established herself as a television news foreign correspondent during the 1980s and 90s, when she was based in Eastern Europe and the Soviet Union.
 This work won awards, including an RTS, an EMMY, and a BAFTA.

 Following the birth of her children, she chose to work part-time and also took a career break to bring up the family for 5 years.
 Marshall is an advocate of better and more flexible working arrangements for parents.

 Detention camps in Bosnia, 1992

 In the summer of 1992, Marshall, together with Channel 4 News Ian Williams, were the first television journalists to uncover the Serb-run detention camps in Bosnia.
 Ed Vulliamy of The Guardian was also with the ITN teams.
 Their subsequent reports shown throughout the world, generated an international outcry.
-However, a witness for the defence at a subsequent war crimes trial in the Hague accused the team of faking their footage.

-The false accusations were reprinted in the British LM magazine (formerly Living Marxism) in an article by Thomas Deichmann and ITN sued.
-In March 2000 ITN won their case against the magazine in a High Court libel action.
+After accusation by fringe British magazine, LM (formerly Living Marxism), in an article by Thomas Deichmann that ITN reports from the camps were allegedly faked, ITN sued the magazine and in March 2000 ITN won their case against in the High Court libel action.
 An examination of the case by a professor of cultural and political geography at Durham University argued that the key claims made by the magazine were "erroneous and flawed".
 In April 2012, journalist John Simpson apologised for supporting LM magazine and questioning ITN's reporting of the camps.